OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

            $ code

       ..
-        comment: Does not work for me
+        comment: Does not work for me.

      If required, do the same for Stata, R, or Matlab — see :ref:`here <starting_programs_from_the_command_line>` for the precise commands you may need.